accordproject/vscode-web-extension/README.md

 The Accord Project Concerto extension helps developers to create, test and debug [Accord Project](https://accordproject.org) Concerto files.

-For a step-by-step guide on getting started with the extension's features, access our [VS Code Tutorial](https://docs.accordproject.org/docs/next/tutorial-vscode.html).
-For more comprehensive documentation, [follow this link.](https://docs.accordproject.org)
+For a step-by-step guide on getting started with the extension's features, access our [VS Code Extension documentation](https://concerto.accordproject.org/docs/vscode).
+For more comprehensive Concerto documentation, [follow this link.](https://concerto.accordproject.org)

 ![Accord Project Extension Homepage](assets/VSCodeImage.png)

+## Contributing

+We love Open Source contributions; whether they be [fixes to the documentation](https://github.com/accordproject/concerto-docs), or [bug reports, feature requests, or code contrbutions](https://github.com/accordproject/vscode-web-extension) to the extension itself.

+Financial contributions are also very welcome and can be made to Accord Project, via the [Linux Foundation Crowdfunding portal](https://crowdfunding.lfx.linuxfoundation.org/projects/accordproject).

 ## Installation